 Other: Motor vehicles and radios in vehicles may be used to hunt coyotes only.

 Night Vision Season: Jan.
-1 - March 31 Artificial light, scopes and equipment that amplify visible light, and thermal imaging scopes and equipment may be used to hunt coyotes during this season.
-Use of this equipment is not permitted on department lands and waters, including Walk-in Hunting (iWIHA/WIHA) areas, and may not be used in conjunction with a vehicle.
+1 - March 31, 2026.

+An extended night vision season from Sept.
+29-Dec.
+2, 2025 and Dec.
+15-31, 2025 has been proposed but is not in effect at the time of this printing.
+Check ksoutdoors.gov/seasons for updates.
+Artificial light, scopes and equipment that amplify visible light, and thermal imaging scopes and equipment may be used to hunt coyotes during this season.
+Use of this equipment is not permitted on department lands and waters, including Walkin Hunting (WIHA/iWIHA) areas, and may not be used in conjunction with a vehicle.
 Night Vision Equipment Permit required in addition to hunting license requirements.
 No other species may be taken during this season with this equipment.

-OTTER MANAGEMENT UNITS Furharvesters may take up to ten (10) otters from any combination of units as long as they do not exceed the unit limit for any one unit.
+OTTER MANAGEMENT UNITS

+Furharvesters may take up to ten (10) otters from any combination of units as long as they do not exceed the unit limit for any one unit.

-BOBCAT PERMIT (NONRESIDENT) Season Dates (statewide):
+BOBCAT PERMIT (NONRESIDENT) Dates have

+been updated since printing.

-Nov.
-13, 2024 - Feb.
-28, 2025 Season Limit: One bobcat per permit Method Of Take: Firearm (except fully automatic) and archery equipment.
+Season Dates (statewide): Nov.
+12, 2025 - Feb.
+28, 2026

+Season Limit: One bobcat per permit

+Method Of Take: Firearm (except fully automatic) and archery equipment.
 Trapping is not allowed with this permit.

 Shooting Hours: One-half hour before sunrise to one-half hour after sunset.

 Tagging: Carcass tags must be filled out and attached at the site of kill.
 Export tags must be obtained from KDWP within seven days of bobcat harvest.

 The nonresident bobcat permit allows the take of one (1) bobcat by hunting for \$102.50 without having to purchase a \$252.50 nonresident furharvester license.

+WATCH FOR EASTERN SPOTTED SKUNKS

-EASTERN SPOTTED SKUNK WATCH This elusive mammal is considered rare and all sightings should be reported.
-Spotted skunks, more weasel-like in body shape than the familiar striped skunk, have stripes that are broken in pattern, giving them a "spotted" appearance.
-They may occur statewide.
-Please report all sightings - including roadkill, trail camera photos, and inadvertently trapped animals - by contacting the KDWP Pratt office at (620) 672-5911 or emailing rare.species@ks.gov.
+Eastern spotted skunks are more weasel-like in body shape than the familiar striped skunks.
+The stripes on spotted skunks are also broken in pattern, giving the spotted appearance.

+This elusive mammal is rare, and all sightings should be reported.
 When possible, include photos and location information.

-Inadvertent capture of a spotted skunk shall not be deemed illegal if it is immediately reported and/or released.
+Inadvertent capture of a spotted skunk will not be deemed illegal if it is immediately reported and/or released.
+Please report all sightings, including roadkill, trail camera photos, and inadvertently trapped animals to KDWP at (620) 672-5911 or email: rare.species@ks.gov.

 DISPLAY OF CARCASSES

 It is unlawful for any person to display the carcass of a coyote.
 "Carcass" means the body of the coyote, either as part or as a whole, and either with the skin intact or removed.
 The skin of the coyote, when removed from the body, shall not be considered part of the coyote.

 This statute does not apply to the display of the carcass of a coyote at a fur market or the use of the carcass of a coyote for educational and training purposes.

 HOW TO RELEASE A DOG FROM A LAND TRAP

 ATTENTION HUNTERS

 Unless otherwise posted, trapping is allowed on KDWP managed lands open to public hunting.
-Walk-in Hunting Access (iWIHA/WIHA) lands are open only to hunting but landowners may provide individuals permission to trap.
+Walk-in Hunting Access (WIHA/iWIHA) lands are open only to hunting but landowners may provide individuals permission to trap.
 Responsible trappers take precautions to avoid capturing nontarget animals including dogs, but accidents happen.
 As a dog owner, you should know the basics about trapping so that if your dog does encounter a trap in the field, you'll know how to react.
 There are three trap types of which you should be aware.